johnstonskj/rust-rdftk/rdftk_names/README.md

 # RDFtk: Names

-This crate provides a set of modules that contain the URIs and QName strings for commonly used vocabularies.
+This crate provides a set of modules that contain the IRIs and QName strings for commonly used vocabularies.
 It also provides macro support for defining new namespaces in the same style as this library.

 [![crates.io](https://img.shields.io/crates/v/rdftk_names.svg)](https://crates.io/crates/rdftk_names)